Alternative Investments: An Art and a Science

 For decades, investors have accepted that you buy stocks for growth and bonds diversify some of the risk inherent in stocks to provide protection and income.
 Portfolios were built with stocks and bonds in part due to their differing return profiles and in part because they were the only two games in town.
 Enter alternatives.
 Thinking back to Exhibit 1, we saw that hundreds of alternative strategies are now available to individual investors.
 While many of these newly available strategies may not be a great fit for your portfolio, a select few may be able to diversify against both stocks and bonds.
 We can quantify just how well these alternatives zig when stocks or bonds zag through a metric called correlation.
 A correlation of 1.0 would imply that the two assets move in lockstep and are not diversifying whatsoever.
 A correlation of 0.5 – 0.8 demonstrates that the assets are moderately diversifying against each other.
 And a correlation below 0.5 would show that the assets are good diversifiers – with lower correlations implying even better diversifying properties.

-Exhibit 3 highlights that each of these alternative investments has tended to provide strong diversification against stocks and bonds.
+Exhibit 3 highlights that each of these alternative investments has tended to provide strong diversification relative to stocks and bonds.
 Since we can expect these alternative strategies to act differently than traditional stocks and bonds across market environments, Modern Portfolio Theory tells us including these strategies in your portfolio may help increase the expected risk-adjusted return.

 Diversification When You Need It